LianaAdaza/Unit5-BeReal/README.md

 Submitted by: **Liana Adaza**

 **BeReal** is an app that mimics the real trending BeReal app.
-In this app, users can sign up/login to and select photos from their photo album to post to their feed.
+In this app, users can sign up/login and select photos from their photo album to post to their feed.
 All user authentication and data are saved and accessed via a remote custom Parse backend server.

 Time spent: **6** hours spent in total